-Mr. Rose was awarded stock options to purchase 30,000 shares of the Company's Common Stock, which vest ratably over a five-year period, upon joining the Board of Directors on December 17, 2014.
-The 30,000 stock option award was granted to Mr. Rose pursuant to the Company's practice of granting stock options to a new Director upon joining the Board of Directors.
-Of the aforementioned stock options, 6,000 stock options were vested and 24,000 stock options were unvested as of October 31, 2016.
+Mr. Cook was awarded stock options to purchase 30,000 shares of the Company's Common Stock, which vest ratably over a five-year period, upon joining the Board of Directors on November 26, 2018.
+The 30,000 stock option award was granted to Mr. Cook pursuant to the Company's practice of granting stock options to a new Director upon joining the Board of Directors.
+All of the aforementioned 30,000 stock options were awarded after October 31, 2018.